 3. Go to Facebook settings > Apps and Websites, ideally remove everything from here, or keep only the apps/services/games that you must keep.
 Give up on the habit of “Log in with Facebook” completely, use your email address for opening accounts in various websites and services.

 4. Do not leave your computer or phone open, EVER, not at home, not at work, religiously lock your computer before you leave your desk (on Windows it is Windows+L, on Mac it is ⌘+Control+q to lock) even if it is for a few seconds or a bathroom-break.
 On your work machines insist for a personal account on the computer, do not share its password with anyone; your office’s IT team can have their own admin account on the computer for maintenance, but they never need your personal account’s password.
 If your employer disagrees about it, quit the job, it is THAT serious.

 5. Do not login to your account from random computers/phones, not even of your friends’, family’s or your office computers unless you already have a “computer user account” on that machine.
 If you don’t, and if you must use your Facebook, then use a “Guest” account on the machine, or at least an incognito/private window, and be sure to carefully check the address bar of your browser, check if it is with a lock sign and the URL is exactly https://www.facebook.com/ and nothing else at the end or middle (if the full URL is not visible, click on the address bar to see the full form of the URL), to make sure you are not putting your ID and password in a fake phishing website.

 Steps to Secure Your Facebook:

 2. Go to Facebook homepage click on your profile photo on the top-right corner go to Settings and Privacy > Settings > Accounts Settings > General > Contact.
-Add your new Protonmail address as the primary email.
-You must remove every other email address from your account, completely.
+Add your new ProtonMail address as the primary email.
+You must remove every other email address and phone numbers from your account, completely.

 3. Check where you are logged in, remove any unknown, or unnecessary device from the list.